 Need a break from the city?
 Sungei Buloh Wetland Reserve is a world-class conservation area set within a sprawling 202-hectare mangrove swamp along Singapore’s northern coast — a paradise for migratory birds on their journey from Siberia to Australia for winter.

-Sungei Buloh is a 160-hectare mangrove swamp along Singapore’s northern coast.
-The area was doomed for redevelopment with condos boasting Johor Bahru views, but local birdwatchers objected, pointing out the swamp is visited by hundreds of migratory species, some quite rare.
-Today, Sungei Buloh Nature Reserve survives as one of Singapore’s last wild places and has been designated an “ASEAN Heritage Park” for its unique ecosystem.
-If you’re a nature fan, it should be at the top of your to-do list (and don’t forget a visit to Pulau Ubin).
+The region was doomed for redevelopment with condos boasting Johor Bahru views, but local birdwatchers objected, pointing out the wetland’s global importance for its unusually high variety of rare species.
+Today, Sungei Buloh Nature Reserve survives as one of Singapore’s last wild places and has been designated an ASEAN Heritage Park for its unique ecosystem.
+If you’re a nature fan, it should be at the top of your to-do list in Singapore (along with a visit to Pulau Ubin).

-Last updated on 3rd December, 2015.
+Last updated on 6th June, 2016.